New to the Netherlands? Make your life easier in your new home country by downloading these top 10 must-have apps in the

 The Netherlands is known around the world for the quality of its cycling infrastructure.
-In fact, the entire country is crisscrossed with safe and accessible cycle paths which make traveling by bike the preferred choice for many expats.
+In fact, Dutch cycling infrastructure crisscrosses the entire country with safe and accessible cycle paths, which makes traveling by bike the preferred choice for many expats.
 Occasionally, however, you may need more than two wheels, which is why you may want to download a car-sharing app.

 SnappCar is a popular Dutch car-sharing platform that operates in cities across the country.
 The app connects users to cars in their local neighborhood which they can rent in minutes.
 And because you can choose electric cars with SnappCar, you won’t need to feel too guilty about leaving your bike at home, either.

 Other must-have Dutch mobility apps: